No extra spectrum needed to maintain network stability, quality: COAI

-Telecom operators believe that there is no requirement of additional spectrum to maintain stability and quality of networks amid the 21-day nationwide lockdown imposed to combat the spread of coronavirus, industry body COAI said on Wednesday.
-Recent series of measures, including streaming services switching content to SD and traffic redistribution has led to reduced pressure on networks, the Cellular Operators' Association of India (COAI) said.
+Industry body COAI on Wednesday said that telcos are of the view that there is no requirement of additional spectrum to maintain stability and quality of telecom networks amid the 21-day nationwide lockdown imposed to combat the spread of coronavirus.
+The recent slew of measures, including streaming services switching content to SD (standard definition) and traffic redistribution, has led to reduced pressure on networks, the Cellular Operators' Association of India (COAI) said.

+Earlier, COAI had written to the Telecom Department seeking its support for additional spectrum.
+In a letter to Department of Telecom (DoT) on March 20, COAI had flagged the need for "additional spectrum, both access and backhaul microwave, for short term, that is, on temporary basis, to augment capacity as more data capacity would be required while people work from their homes".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)